“Attract what you expect. Reflect what you desire. Become who you respect. Mirror who you admire” – Greg Reid, 2018-

 B.S. in Management with a minor in Economics - California State University, Los Angeles (2009), Los Angeles, CA

-Manuel is from Los Angeles, CA. At the age of 17 he enlisted in the U.S. Navy for 6 years as an Aircraft Engine Mechanic, he worked on helicopters MH-60 Sierra, and Airborne Early Warning Turboprop Aircrafts E-2 Hawkeye, with two deployments onboard the aircraft carriers USS John C. Stennis (CVN-74) and USS Ronald Reagan (CVN76) in Operation Enduring Freedom/Operation Iraqi Freedom (Post 9/11 War).
-While in the Navy Manuel spent his spare time as a personal trainer for back then “Bally Total Fitness” gym, now known as “L.A.
+Manuel is from Los Angeles, CA. At the age of 17 he enlisted in the U.S. Navy for 6 years as an Aircraft Engine Mechanic, he worked on helicopters MH-60 Sierra, and Turboprop Aircrafts E-2 Hawkeye (Airborne Early Warning), with two deployments onboard the aircraft carriers USS John C. Stennis (CVN-74) and USS Ronald Reagan (CVN76) in support Operation Enduring Freedom/Operation Iraqi Freedom (Post 9/11 War).
+While in the Navy Manuel spent his spare time as a personal trainer for the back then “Bally Total Fitness” gym, now known as “L.A.
 Fitness” where Manuel developed physical fitness strategies to help clients stay healthy.

-After completing his 6-year tour in the Navy (2006), Manuel attended California State University, Los Angeles, and while in undergraduate studies he participated for one year in the Air Force ROTC program taking leadership and aviation science courses.
-He also was part of the work-study program at the U.S. Department of Veterans Affairs where he performed office assistant duties for a Veteran Counseling Center in Commerce, CA. where he assisted local veterans with their VA claims.
+After completing his 6-year tour in the Navy (2006), Manuel attended California State University, Los Angeles (CALSTATE LA), and while in undergraduate studies he participated for one year in the Air Force ROTC program taking leadership and aviation science courses.
+He also was part of the work-study program at the U.S. Department of Veterans Affairs where he performed office assistant duties for a Veteran Counseling Center in Los Angeles, CA. where he assisted local veterans with their VA claims.
 Manuel believed that helping veterans adjusting back to civilian life was part of his social responsibility.

-In summer of 2011, Manuel was hired the U.S. Department of Defense -Naval Sea Systems Command (NAVSEA) Headquartered in Washington, DC.
-At NAVSEA, Manuel completed the 2-year intern developmental program performing rotational assignments through different acquisition programs including at the Special Warfare SEAL Delivery Vehicle Program, and at the Office of the Chief of Naval Operations at the Pentagon.
-After completion of the intern program Manuel was assigned as a Product Support Manager for the Surface Electronic Warfare Improvement Program (an ACAT II Acquisition Program) where he led, planned, coordinated, executed, and oversee the life-cycle product support activities, then in 2017, he transitioned as a Project Manger for Rotating Radars (an ACAT III Acquisition Program).
+In summer of 2011, Manuel was hired by the U.S. Department of Defense -Naval Sea Systems Command (NAVSEA) Headquartered in Washington, DC.
+At NAVSEA, Manuel completed the 2-year intern developmental program performing rotational assignments through different ACAT I through ACAT III major defense acquisition programs including at the Special Warfare SEAL Delivery Vehicle Program, and at the Office of the Chief of Naval Operations at the Pentagon.
+After completion of the intern program Manuel was assigned as a Product Support Manager for the Surface Electronic Warfare Improvement Program (an ACAT II Acquisition Program) where Manuel led, planned, coordinated, executed, and oversee the life-cycle product support activities.
+In 2017, he transitioned as a Project Manger for Rotating Radars (an ACAT III Acquisition Program).
 The Defense Acquisition University states that military acquisition is a complex blend of science, management, and engineering disciplines within the context of the nation’s law and regulations to produce military capability and technology (DAU, 1017).

-Further, Manuel obtained a Master of Liberal Arts in Sustainability Management from Harvard University (2018), and while in graduate school at Harvard, Manuel was hired by Harvard University as research assistant to a Harvard Professor and Research Fellow in the Circular Economy (CE) Center of the University of Cambridge's Judge Business School, the distinctive Dr. Mark Esposito.
+Further, Manuel obtained a Master of Liberal Arts (ALM) in Sustainability Management from Harvard University (2018) Division of Continuing Education, and while in graduate school at Harvard, Manuel was hired by Harvard University as a research assistant to a Harvard Professor and who is a Research Fellow in the Circular Economy (CE) Center of the University of Cambridge's Judge Business School, the distinctive Dr. Mark Esposito.
 Manuel assisted Dr. Esposito in his research project "CE in the Defense Sector".
 Manuel independent research at Harvard focused in “The application of the CE to the Acquisitions of an Aircraft Carrier for the U.S. Navy: Design Defense Products for Recovery and Resource Efficiency”.

-Subsequently, in 2018 Manuel was hired by the Defense Logistics Agency (DLA) as a “Research & Development Program Manager” where Manuel manages programs with respect to the seek for research to identify innovated logistics solutions for the DOD.
-DLA is the nation’s combat logistics support agency, DLA manages the global supply chain-from raw materials to end user disposition -for the Army, Navy, Air Force, Marine Corps, Coast Guard, 10 combatant commands, other federal agencies, and partner and allied nations (DLA, 2017).
+Subsequently, in January 2018, Manuel was hired by the Defense Logistics Agency (DLA) as a “Research & Development Program Manager” where Manuel manages programs with respect to the seek for research to identify innovated logistics solutions for the DLA Enterprise, including DLA Distribution and Disposition Centers around the entire United States.
+DLA is the nation’s combat logistics support agency for the U.S Department of Defense (the supply chain backbone for the military), DLA manages the global supply chain-from raw materials to end user disposition -for the Army, Navy, Air Force, Marine Corps, Coast Guard, 10 combatant commands, other federal agencies, and partner and allied nations (DLA, 2017).

 Manuel enjoys working out, water sports, and ski.
 He has a passion for Mid-Century Modern Architecture and Design.
-He is also a member of the Harvard Club of Washington-DC, Harvard Extension Environmental Club, Harvard Alumni Veteran Organization Washington, DC, and he serves in the board of the Harvard Extension Student Veteran Club.
+He is also a member of the Harvard Club of Washington-DC, Harvard Extension Environmental Club, Harvard Alumni Veteran Organization Washington, DC, the Harvard Alumni Association, and he serves in the board of the Harvard Extension Student Veteran Club.